MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 ## Create a custom relationship

-Custom relationships allow you to connect two tables together that can then be used together in downstream segments and measures.
-Example: yoou want to build a segment of all customers who purchased coffee from a store in New York.
-Assume that your data is stored in 3 tables (a) loyalyContacts - list of all customers.
-Columns: LoyaltyId, FullName (b) Purchases - purchase history of all customers.
-Columns: Timestamp, LoyaltyId, PurchasePrice, StoreId (c) Stores - more details about each store.
-Columns: StoreId, StoreSize, StoreLocation.
+Custom relationships allow you to connect two tables that can then be used together in downstream segments and measures.
+For example, you want to build a segment of all customers who purchased coffee from a store in New York.
+Your data is stored in 3 tables:
+- loyaltyContacts: contains a list of all customers.
+Columns include LoyaltyId and FullName.
+- Purchases: contains purchase history of all customers.
+Columns include Timestamp, LoyaltyId, PurchasePrice, and StoreId.
+- Stores: contains more details about each store.
+Columns include StoreId, StoreSize, and StoreLocation.
-In this case, you need to create a custom relationship between Purchases and Stores.
-This will be a many (purchases):1 (stores) relationship on the StoreId column.
+For this example, create a custom relationship between Purchases and Stores as a many (purchases) to one (stores) relationship on the StoreId column.
 Once established, you can create the required segment by adding a filter on the StoreLocation column in the Stores table.

-Relationship consists of a *source table* containing the foreign key and a *target table* that the source table's foreign key points to.

 1. Go to **Data** > **Tables**.